ashgazer/forex-go-cli/README.md

 * -b Three letter base currency you wish to convert from
 * -c [optional] The value of money you wish to convert

-if you have go install you can run by going into the src folder.
+if you have go installed you can run by going into the root folder.

 `go run *.go -b GBP -d TRY -c 97`